 August is National Breastfeeding Month.
-That doesn’t mean though, that in 5 days we need to stop thinking about breastfeeding.
+That doesn’t mean though we need to stop thinking about breastfeeding at the end of the month.
 The way I see it, we need to be supportive of breastfeeding moms 12 months out of the year.
 Don’t get me wrong, I think its pretty awesome that so many things are done to create awareness in August, but let’s continue the momentum.

 I’ve been very fortunate when it comes to breastfeeding.
 I get that.
 But I’ve fought for it too.